hypo69/hypo/docs/gemini/out/en/how_to/src/suppliers/aliexpress/aliexpress.rst

     #  ...
 (Further code to utilize the Aliexpress object, e.g., for scraping, search, etc.) ...

-    # Example demonstrating calling a method of the base class
+    # Example demonStarting calling a method of the base class
     # (Replace with the actual method and required arguments)
     try:
         response = aliexpress_instance.search_product("product_name")